gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_4_ble_queries.md

 ---

+{% tip %}
-{% tip Multiple push notifications can be registered / received in a similar manner that multiple queries were polled above %}
+Multiple push notifications can be registered / received in a similar manner that multiple queries were polled above
+{% endtip %}

 **Quiz time! 📚 ✏️**